 One of the main reasons most personal injury claims settle out of court is that there are some significant disadvantages of undertaking a lawsuit, including:

-- Lack of privacy – Because trials are public, you will have a more difficult time maintaining your privacy during the process.
+- Lack of privacy – Because trials are public, you will have difficulty maintaining your privacy during the process.
 This can be emotionally overwhelming for some individuals.

-- Longer waiting time – In a settlement, injured parties should receive their compensation within 30 days of coming to an agreement.
-Trials, on the other hand, can take a long time before they reach any kind of conclusion.
+- Longer waiting time – In a settlement, injured parties should receive compensation within 30 days of agreeing.
+Conversely, trials can take a long time before they reach any conclusion.

-- Uncertain outcome – When negotiating a settlement, you have some degree of control over how the process will be resolved.
+- Uncertain outcome – When negotiating a settlement, you have some control over how the process will be resolved.
 This can give you a sense of certainty about the outcome.
-When taking a case to trial, on the other hand, you never know how much a jury will choose to award.
-If you do not have a particularly strong set of evidence that meets the burden of proof, the jury may decide not to award you anything at all.
+On the other hand, when taking a case to trial, you never know how much a jury will choose to award.
+If you do not have a particularly strong set of evidence that meets the burden of proof, the jury may decide not to award you anything.

-Choosing whether to settle or take your personal injury case to court is an incredibly important decision.
+Choosing whether to settle or take your personal injury case to court is incredibly important.
 Whether to go to trial or not depends on the unique circumstances of your case.
-Ultimately, an experienced personal injury attorney will know how to proceed and which option will ultimately allow you to maximize your recovery.
+Ultimately, an experienced personal injury attorney will know how to proceed and which option will allow you to maximize your recovery.

 Contact an Experienced New York City Personal Injury Attorney

-When choosing a personal injury attorney, it is important to work with someone who has both the necessary skills to negotiate a settlement and the reputation for often winning in the court of law.
-Insurance companies know that if they are dealing with a law firm that has a proven track record of getting results before a judge and jury, it will generally be in their best interest to make their settlement offer worthwhile for the client.
+When choosing a personal injury attorney, working with someone with the necessary skills to negotiate a settlement and the reputation for often winning in the court of law is important.
+Insurance companies know that if they are dealing with a law firm with a proven track record of getting results before a judge and jury, it will generally be in their best interest to make their settlement offer worthwhile for the client.